 The Nautical Institute provides a high-quality and cost-effective accreditation service.
 We maintain these standards in a number of ways:

-As an example of the level of service we can provide, the Institute carries out accreditation for basic and advanced DP training at more than 60 training centres around the world.
+As an example of the level of service we can provide, the Institute carries out accreditation for Induction and Simulator DP training at more than 90 training centres around the world.
 Further, it verifies completion of sea time and training requirements for over 18,000 DP operators on a global basis.
 DP Training was not originally covered by STCW, but was driven by charterer’s requirement, with the NI being chosen as the sole international certification body.
 Since the revised STCW (Manila 2010), DP Training is covered in STCW Part B, and the NI has been chosen as the ‘designated authority’ by a number of Flag States.
-In the meantime, the Nautical Institute DP certificate is still the requirement of the charterers.
+In the meantime, the Nautical Institute DP certificate is still the requirement of many charterers.

 The Institute also accredits training in oil spill response on behalf of the UK Maritime and Coastguard Agency.
 This training is as defined by the International Oil Pollution Preparedness, Response and Co-operation Convention OPRC, and has been ratified by the UK Government.
 The Institute accredits providers offering different levels of training.